ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**April 8, 2305:**

+I've removed one item from our readings list (I may add one more later in the course), and altered the order.
+This is in the "proportions" section.

+Related note: As I mentioned in class, I recommend that you read each item AFTER I discuss it in class.

 **April 8, 1410:**

 If you added the course once the quarter started, please note [our class GitHub repo](https://github.com/ucdavis/FairMLCourse).
 Read the syllabus, and the linked information, especially the class procedures.
 Also, please note that it is required that you read the class blog every day.